jeffery-jefferson/LL1-Parser-Java/README.md

 This runs test cases provided in the `testCases.json` file.
 For simplicity, it flattens the parse tree into a more readable nested list format and uses this for validation.

 ## Program
 This is the sole entry point for the whole program.
+It is executed by the `run` scripts.

+## `run.sh` / `run.bat`
-It is executed by the `run` scripts since we have no compilation frameworks like Gradle or Maven, and we use external libraries for JSONifying the test cases; to compile and run the program manually would be a pain to remember and execute.
+These were created to automate the compilation and running process.
+Since we do not use any compilation frameworks like Maven or Gradle, and additionally we use the jackson external library for JSONifying, a script makes it much easier to run the software without having to memorise complicated multistep `javac` and `java` commands.

 # Execution

+The first step is to pull this repository to your local machine.
+Next navigate to the folder where you have pulled this repository to as all actions will take place here.

 Depending on your OS, the base command will change.